thomas-young-2013/open-box/docs/en/examples/single_objective_hpo.md

 + When we define **learning_rate**, we set **log=True**,
 which means the values of the hyperparameter will be sampled on a logarithmic scale.

-The input of the **objective function** is a **Configuration** object sampled from **ConfigurationSpace**.
+The input of the **objective function** is a **Configuration** instance sampled from **ConfigurationSpace**.
-Call <font color=#FF0000>**config.get_dictionary()**</font> to covert **Configuration** to Python **dict** form.
+You can call <font color=#FF0000>**config.get_dictionary()**</font> to convert **Configuration** into Python **dict**.

-In the hyperparameter optimization task, once a new configuration of hyperparameter is suggested, we retrain the model and make predictions to evaluate the performance of the model on this configuration.
+During this hyperparameter optimization task, once a new hyperparameter configuration is suggested, we rebuild the model based on the input configuration.
+Then, we fit the model, and evaluate the model's predictive performance.
 These steps are carried out in the objective function.

-After evaluation, the objective function should return a <font color=#FF0000>**dict (Recommended)**.</font>
+After evaluation, the objective function returns a <font color=#FF0000>**dict (Recommended)**.</font>
-The result dict should contain:
+The result dictionary should contain:

 + **'objs'**: A **list/tuple** of **objective values (to be minimized)**.
-In this example, we have one objective so return a tuple contains a single value.
+In this example, we have only one objective so the tuple contains a single value.

 + **'constraints**': A **list/tuple** of **constraint values**.
-If the problem is not constrained, return **None** or do not include this key in the dict.
+If the problem is not constrained, return **None** or do not include this key in the dictionary.
-Constraints less than zero (**"<=0"**) implies feasibility.
+Non-positive constraint values (**"<=0"**) imply feasibility.

-In addition to the recommended usage, for single-objective problems with no constraints, just return a single value is supported, too.
+In addition to returning a dictionary, for single-objective problems with no constraints, returning a single value is also supported.

-## Run Optimization
+## Optimization

-After we define the configuration space and the objective function, we could run optimization process, search over the configuration space and try to find <font color=#FF0000>**minimum**</font> value of the objective.
+After defining the configuration space and the objective function, we can run the optimization process as follows:

 ```python
 from openbox.optimizer.generic_smbo import SMBO